TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 but also return values which stop the service chain (i.e. a negative value for failed authentication, 200 or more for a successful one).
-On the other hand, if your service is an alternative authentication, but should fall back on TYPO3 CMS if unavailable, you will want to return 100 on failure, so that the default service can take over.
+On the other hand, if your service is an alternative authentication, but should fall back on`TYPO3 CMS`:pn: if unavailable, you will want to return 100 on failure, so that the default service can take over.

-Things can get a bit hairy if you have a scenario with mixed sources, for example some users come from a third-party server but others exist only in TYPO3 CMS.
-In such a case, you want to make sure that your service returns definite authentication failures only for those users which depend on the remote system and let the default authentication proceed for "local" TYPO3 CMS users.
+Things can get a bit hairy if you have a scenario with mixed sources, for example some users come from a third-party server but others exist only in the`TYPO3 CMS`:pn:.
+In such a case, you want to make sure that your service returns definite authentication failures only for those users which depend on the remote system and let the default authentication proceed for "local"`TYPO3 CMS`:pn: users.

 .. _authentication-advanced-options: